microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 The trick is now to only store the length of each node (and also to have text-nodes for everything that is not a bracket to cover the gaps), instead of storing absolute start/end positions.
 With only lengths available, a bracket node at a given position can still be located efficiently in the AST!

-The following diagram shows an examplary AST with length annotations:
+The following diagram shows an exemplary AST with length annotations:

 ![Abstract Syntax Tree of Bracket Pairs With Relative Lengths](./ast.dio.svg)